orbeon/orbeon-forms-doc/Form-Runner:-Buttons-and-Processes.md

 - `collapse-all`: collapse all sections
 - `result-dialog`: show the result dialog
 - `captcha`: trigger the captcha
-- `wizard-pref`: navigate the wizard to the previous page
+- `wizard-prev`: navigate the wizard to the previous page
 - `wizard-next`: navigate the wizard to the next page

 ## Predefined reusable processes